Adding a New Format

 import dascore as dc

-jingle = dc.read('path_to_file.jgl')
+jingle = dc.spool('path_to_file.jgl')

 """

-'\nJingle format support module.\n\nJingle is a really cool new DAS format.\n\nIt supports all the "bells" and whistles.\n\nExamples\n--------\nimport dascore as dc\n\njingle = dc.read(\'path_to_file.jgl\')\n'
+'\nJingle format support module.\n\nJingle is a really cool new DAS format.\n\nIt supports all the "bells" and whistles.\n\nExamples\n--------\nimport dascore as dc\n\njingle = dc.spool(\'path_to_file.jgl\')\n'

-Contents of dascore/io/jingle/core.py
+Contents of dascore/io/jingle/core.py:

 """